Graham asks FBI director for briefing on Roger Stone raid

-CNN video showed agents in body armor brandishing large weapons and night-vision equipment.
+"FBI.
+Open the door!" one shouted.
+"FBI.
+Warrant!"
+Stone then appeared in the doorway in his sleepwear before he was led away.

-Graham said in a letter to FBI Director Christopher Wray on Wednesday that he wants a briefing before Feb.
-5. The South Carolina Republican says he is concerned about the tactics employed and the timing of the arrest.
+Graham, R-S.C., said in a letter to FBI Director Christopher Wray that he wants a briefing before Feb.
+5. He said he is "concerned about the manner in which the arrest was effectuated, especially the number of agents involved, the tactics employed, the timing of the arrest, and whether the FBI released details of the arrest and the indictment to the press prior to providing this information to Mr. Stone's attorneys."

 Digital Access For Only $0.99